Ashi63/Invoice_Processing_without_OCR/README.md

 2. Create a virtual environment and activate the virtual environment.

-    - python -m venv <environment name>
+    - python -m venv '<environment name>'

-    - source <environment name>/Script/activate
+    - source '<environment name>'/Script/activate

 2. Install all the packages needed for the requirements.txt